 6. Teacher Training and Curriculum Modernization

-Insufficient professional development for secondary and higher education teachers has led to outdated teaching methods that prioritize rote memorization over critical thinking and creativity [12].
+Insufficient professional development for secondary and higher education teachers has led to outdated teaching methods prioritizing rote memorization over critical thinking and creativity [12].
 Teachers often lack the skills and training to implement modern pedagogical approaches, such as student-centered learning and digital literacy [19].
-This gap in professional development results in curricula that fail to equip students with the skills needed for the 21st century workforce.
+This gap in professional development results in curricula that fail to equip students with the skills needed for the 21st-century workforce.

 Modernizing the curriculum to incorporate digital literacy, contemporary pedagogies, and skill-based learning is essential to ensuring students are prepared for global challenges.
-However, the lack of investment in teacher training and curriculum modernization has hindered progress in aligning Nepal’s education system with international standards [9][12].
+However, the lack of teacher training and curriculum modernization investment has hindered progress in aligning Nepal’s education system with international standards [9][12].

 7. Need for Increased Research Investment

-Research in education is underfunded, with only 0.3% of the national GDP allocated to research and development [13].
+education research is underfunded, with only 0.3% of the national GDP allocated to research and development [13].
 This limited investment hinders the development of evidence-based policies and teaching methods.

 Countries investing in research, such as India and Bangladesh, have seen improvements in educational outcomes, demonstrating the potential impact of research-driven interventions [14].